kroll-j/graphserv/doc/install.rst

-	    -p FILENAME     set htpassword file name [gspasswd.conf] -g FILENAME     set group file name [gsgroups.conf] -c FILENAME     set path of GraphCore binary [./graphcore/graphcore]
+	    -p FILENAME     set htpassword file name [gspasswd.conf] -g FILENAME     set group file name [gsgroups.conf] -c FILENAME     set path of GraphCore binary [./graphcore/graphcore] -l FLAGS        set logging flags.
+	                    	e: log error messages (default)
+        	            	i: log error and informational messages
+        	            	a: log authentication messages
+        	            	q: quiet mode, don't log anything
+			    flags can be combined.

 Before spawning a GraphCore instance, the child process will chdir() to the directory where graphcore resides.
 Currently, any redirected output will be written to that directory.
+Server log messages are written to stderr.

 |